5 Signs that You're a Toxic Person

 5. Letting others always come first is toxic

 Thinking of yourself doesn’t make you a selfish person.
 Instead, it means that you love and protect yourself.
 We’re used to being told that we always have to be concerned with the welfare of others, but what about ourselves?

 When you change your attitude, you might look like a selfish person to others, and you might even feel like one too.
 But what you don’t know is that you’re becoming a less toxic person.

-Do not go without reading 7 toxic people you should avoid to be happy
+Don’t forget to read: 7 toxic people you should avoid in order to be happy

 One day you yourself might turn into a toxic person without even knowing it.
 You don’t realize that toxic people not only affect those around them but also themselves.